memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/python-api.md

 def detach_delete_vertex(vertex: Vertex) -> None
 ```

 Delete a vertex and all of its edges.
+When the first parameter to procedure is projected graph, such operation is not possible.

 **Arguments**: